Fees and FAQs

 - exam access arrangements assessments

-- additional paperwork that needs to be completed
+- additional paperwork that needs to be completed, such as legal documents

 How quickly can I be seen?

-Unfortunately, I do get very booked up and my next available appointment would be in November.
+Unfortunately, I do get very booked up and my next available appointment would be at the beginning of January.

 How do I pay for an assessment?